Security and Emergency Preparedness

 HPA Security, Primary Control Centre: (902) 426-2639

 The purpose of the Marine Transportation Security Clearance (MTSC) program is to reduce the risk of security threats to the marine transportation system by conducting background checks on workers who perform certain duties or who have access to certain Restricted Areas within marine facilities.
 The goal of the Transport Canada Security Clearance Program is to enhance security for the marine transportation system in order to benefit the public, passengers, marine workers, and vessel operators.

-HPA’s credentialing office is responsible for issuing Port of Halifax Identification cards and processing applications for Marine Transportation Security Clearances (MTSC) as per Transport Canada’s Marine Transportation Security Regulations.
+HPA’s Port Credentialing Office is responsible for issuing Port of Halifax Identification cards, this includes; Road Transport Passes (RTP), Restricted Area Passes (RAP) and the processing of applications and issuance of Marine Transportation Security Clearances (MTSC), as per Transport Canada’s Marine Transportation Security Regulations (MTSR).

 1096 Marginal Road

-MTSC application forms may be found on this website or by contacting the Credentialing Office.
+The MTSC application, can be found on this website by clicking the link “Apply for a transportation security clearance” or by contacting the Credentialing Office.
 HPA’s Credentialing Office can provide you with instructions on applying for an MTSC or Port of Halifax Identification Card.